filecoin-saturn/L1-node/README.md

    - If **Main network:** Set `SATURN_NETWORK` to `main` too
    - By default, Saturn volume is mounted from `$HOME`.
 It can be changed by setting `$SATURN_HOME` env variable

+3. Change directory to $SATURN_HOME (default: `$HOME`) to download the `run.sh` and `update.sh` scripts in steps 4 and 8
-3. Download the [`run.sh`](run.sh) script and make it executable
+4. Download the [`run.sh`](run.sh) script and make it executable

    ```bash
    curl -s https://raw.githubusercontent.com/filecoin-saturn/L1-node/main/run.sh -o run.sh
    chmod +x run.sh
    ```

-4. Run the script:
+5. Run the script:

     ```bash
     ./run.sh
     ```

-5. Check logs with `docker logs -f saturn-node`
+6. Check logs with `docker logs -f saturn-node`
-6. Check there are no errors, registration will happen automatically and node will restart once it receives its TLS certificate
+7. Check there are no errors, registration will happen automatically and node will restart once it receives its TLS certificate
-7. Download the [`update.sh`](update.sh) script and make it executable
+8. Download the [`update.sh`](update.sh) script and make it executable

    ```bash
    curl -s https://raw.githubusercontent.com/filecoin-saturn/L1-node/main/update.sh -o update.sh
    chmod +x update.sh
    ```

-8. Setup the cron to run every 5 minutes:
+9. Setup the cron to run every 5 minutes:

    ```bash
    crontab -e